ethanwheatthin/Snapchat_Memories_Downloader_GUI/README.md

 ## 💡 Tips

+- **Use Resume Mode** — Enable "Skip existing files" when resuming interrupted downloads
+- **Re-convert as needed** — Use the re-conversion option if you have old HEVC videos that won't play properly
 - **Download regularly** to avoid URL expiration
 - **Organize downloads** by creating subfolders by year/month
 - **Verify metadata** by checking a few files after initial download